 - 1/2 cup of powdered sugar

-- 1/2 cup of Espresso coffee or strong coffee cooled
+- 1/2 cup espresso coffee or strong coffee cooled

 In a mixing bowl, mix powdered sugar, Cool Whip and Neufchatel cheese until smooth.
 Spread cheese mixture over Angel Food Cake wedges.